 You probably never gave your tailbone a single thought, until it started to hurt.
 Tailbone pain is centered at the very bottom of your spine, right above your buttocks, where this multi-segmented bone sits.
 The tailbone is small, but it does have a few important jobs.
 It helps to stabilize you when you sit, and many tendons, muscles, and ligaments run through the area.

-Your doctor might call your tailbone by its medical name, coccyx.
-The word comes from the Greek term for “cuckoo,” and was named because the coccyx looks a lot like the beak of the bird.
+Your doctor might call your tailbone by its medical name: the coccyx.
+The word comes from the Greek term for “cuckoo,” and it was named because the coccyx looks a lot like the beak of the bird.
 Pain in your coccyx is called coccydynia.

 Pain from an injured tailbone can range from mild to intense.
 The pain can get worse when you sit down or stand up from a chair, or when you lean back while sitting.
 You can also feel soreness when you use the bathroom or have sex.
 Women may feel discomfort in that area during their period.

 Sometimes the pain can shoot all the way down your legs.
 Standing or walking should relieve the pressure on your tailbone and ease discomfort.

 your tailbone hurts